rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

-Note that a node can be defined to never be a section's parent container, if (and only if) the node is not allowed to have type-2 sectioning nodes as its child nodes.
-However, a general purpose implementation is unaware of these kind of exceptions.
+Note that a node can be defined to never be a section's parent container, if (and only if) the node is not allowed to have type-2 sectioning nodes as its child nodes (e.g. the type-2 sectioning nodes themselves).
+However, a general purpose implementation is in general unaware of these kind of exceptions.
 That is, in case of input/user errors, such an implementation will still treat these nodes as parent containers.

-Note that the node level of a node is defined as "1 + the number of edges in between the node and the tree's root".
-That is, the root node has a node level of 1, its child nodes a node level of 2, and their children a node level of 3.
-In short: The higher the node level, the deeper within the node tree's hierarchy a node is located.

 **case 1: (node level 1 >> node level 2)**